Investigation TechniquesDigital ForensicsOPSEC

 Idiolect Analysis (Linguistic Fingerprinting)

-3. Platform Exploits and Cross-Linking
+3. Platform Clues and Cross-Linking

 Conclusion

 Our analysts use these methodologies daily.
-Let us run a Deep Search for you.
+Start a Deep Search case when you need a scoped review.